Tessa’s Recipe Rundown

 - Be sure to really pack the crust into the pie pan.

 You can use gingersnap cookies, graham crackers, or digestive biscuits instead.
-You’ll need a scant two cups of cookie crumbs, whichever you decide to use.
-That’s about 15 full graham crackers.
-It’s much easier to swap out the cookie option if you have a scale and can use the weight measurement provided in the recipe.
+You’ll need two scant cups of cookie crumbs (about 15 full graham crackers).
+It’s easiest to swap out the cookie option if you have a scale and can use the weight measurement provided in the recipe.

 Pumpkin Mousse Pie Filling Tips

-- The filling will need to set for at least 6 hours.
+- The filling needs to set for at least 6 hours.
 I usually just make the pie the night before I plan to serve it.

-- TIP: Don’t use homemade pumpkin puree!
+- Do not use homemade pumpkin puree!
 It’s far too watery for this recipe.
 More on this just below.

 I used store-bought canned pumpkin puree for this Pumpkin Mousse Pie recipe.
 Do not use homemade pumpkin puree in this recipe because it will add too much excess liquid.
 Do not use canned pumpkin pie filling, either – it is not the same thing as pumpkin puree.